aws-samples/aws-hpc-tutorials/content/05-cicd-pipeline/07-conclusion.md

 Your pipeline began with code in CodeCommit, built a Docker container and pushed the image to Elastic Container Registry (ECR) using CodeBuild.

-In the next lab, you will learn about container orchestration and how to deploy your container on Kubernetes using [Amazon EKS](https://aws.amazon.com/eks/) to run a tightly-coupled simulation workflow.
+In the next lab, you will learn about container orchestration and how to deploy your container on Kubernetes using [Amazon EKS](https://aws.amazon.com/eks/) to run a tightly-coupled GROMACS simulation.